davideast/stitch-mcp/docs/connection-modes.md

 ---
 title: Connection Modes
-description: How the proxy and direct connection modes work and when to use each.
+description: How the proxy and direct connection modes work, why each exists, and when to use each.
 order: 2
 category: agent-integration
 ---

 # Connection Modes

-There are two ways your agent can talk to Stitch.
-Understanding the trade-offs helps you pick the right one for your setup.
+There are two ways your agent can talk to Stitch: through a local proxy or directly over HTTP.
+Each exists for a reason, and understanding the trade-offs helps you pick the right one.

 ## Proxy (stdio)